How To Choose A Wedding Hat

 Tip: Consider a hat with a shallower front brim to show off more of your face and ensure your hat doesn’t stop you meeting and greeting your guests.

 Smaller hats are often flattering on more petite faces and frames, especially if you have a looser or longer hairstyle, but ensure the design doesn’t look unbalanced with your outfit – especially if you have a tailored jacket with structured shoulders.
 Smaller hats worn at a jaunty angle or to the side of the head can be very effective in ensuring your look remains structured and balanced – also adding height.

 Tip: Smaller hats can be especially effective if you want to show more of your hair.
 Also consider a fascinator.

-Hugely popular with Nigel Rayment mothers of the bride and mothers of the groom, fascinators are flattering for all face shapes and also very easy to wear.
+Hugely popular, fascinators are flattering for all face shapes and also very easy to wear.
 In most cases, the fascinator is designed to be worn at an angle and the band that holds it on will help you position it just right and ensure it stays firmly in place.
 Fascinators are effective with both structured and floaty and cocktail-style wedding outfits, and extra details such as feathers and sequins add day-into-evening glamour.